RicardoDominguez/gpreps-matlab/README.md

 6. Go to step 2 (K times)

 To improve:
- * Change gpreps/gpreps2 structure so that rollout is always loaded after rollout
  * Check why stm studio pop up window pops in the background
  * Add velocity feedback